 - They were selective in their level of love, honesty, empathy, and respect.

-- The way they made you feel made YOU second guess yourself and your value.
+- They made you second guess yourself and your value.
 This allowed your self-confidence to become conditional.

 Shouldn’t ALL the above make it THAT MUCH EASIER to move on and get over someone?

 Wouldn’t all the above allow indifference to this person, their bullsh*t, and whatever chain yanks or crumbs they may throw your way become so much easier to achieve?
-No, because to be in a relationship of any kind with this person, your self esteem needs to be compromised and as long as your self esteem is compromised and neglected, you will always hold out for the one thing these people can never give: true clarity, empathy, and explanation.
-And you’ll always get swept away by the only thing that they are masters at creating: ambiguity mixed with just enough truth, a willingness to listen, and hope that you hang on because the alternative is too scary to face alone.
+No. Why?
+Because to be in a relationship of any kind with this person, your self-esteem needs to be compromised and as long as your self-esteem is compromised, you will always hold out for the one thing these people can never give: commitment, empathy, and communication.
+And you’ll always get swept away by the only thing that they are masters at creating: ambiguity mixed with just enough truth, a willingness to listen, and a need for what you can provide for them.

 Only give your emotional time and energy to people who are genuinely interested and invested in you through their actions that match their words.
-LISTEN to people’s actions first.
-They will tell you everything you need to know.
+LISTEN to people’s patterns (which are made up of their actions) first.
+It will tell you everything you need to know.

-And remember – you can’t fully listen to anyone’s actions until you’re willing to listen to your own and make the committed decision that you will do better because you ARE better and DESERVE better.
+And remember – you can’t fully listen to anyone’s actions until you’re willing to listen to your own.
+Make the committed decision to do better because you ARE better and DESERVE better.
 What you’re feeling is NORMAL.
 We are conditioned to want that which is in limited supply.
-And it’s fine if you’re talking about a Rolls Royce, but NOT about things like maturity, honesty, empathy, decency, connectivity, and humanity.
+And it’s fine if you’re talking about a Rolls Royce, but NOT about things like maturity, honesty, empathy, and humanity.